MGD1981/fizzbuzz-gitpractice/readme.txt

-This is a test of using git.
+This is a modified test of using git.